 German uppercase umlauts

-On dead-key keyboard layouts (US-International, German with dead keys), pressing apostrophe or quote alone produces no output until the next keystroke.
-These macros explicitly type the apostrophe + space to commit the character.
+On dead-key OS layouts, pressing ', ", or ` alone produces no output until the next keystroke.
+These macros explicitly type the character followed by Space to commit it as a literal.

-Cadence v1.9.0 uses 50/64 Tap Dance slots.
-The standard Vial-Sweep firmware build ships with 48 entries — a custom build with TAP_DANCE_ENTRIES = 64 is required for v1.8 because TD(50) is now occupied.
+v1.12.3 uses 52 of 64 Tap Dance slots.
+The standard Vial-Sweep firmware ships with 48 entries — a custom build is required because TD(58) is occupied.

 #define TAP_DANCE_ENTRIES 64